zero-to-prod/data-model-openapi30/README.md

 ### [4.7.16 Responses Object](https://spec.openapis.org/oas/v3.0.4.html#responses-object)

 A container for the expected responses of an operation.
-The container maps a HTTP response code to the expected response.
+The container maps an HTTP response code to the expected response.

 #### [4.7.16.1 Fixed Fields](https://spec.openapis.org/oas/v3.0.4.html#fixed-fields-13)